mcharchat/laravel-vue-mongodb-task-manager/README.md

 8. Compile the assets: `npm run dev` (for development) or `npm run build` (for production)
 9. Start the development server: `php artisan serve` Make sure to review the official Laravel and Vue.js documentation for detailed information on system requirements and additional configuration options.
+This project comes with factories and seeds, if you want to test it rou can run it fresh `php artisan migrate:fresh --seed` or `php artisan db:seed`.

 ## Usage